Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \item What is the Hausdorff dimension of a quantum surface (assuming it is defined as metric space) for general $\gamma$?
-Can one at least handle the special case $\gamma = \sqrt{8/3}$ (where the answer should be $4$, by analogy to discrete random triangulations; see e.g.\ \cite{MR2013797})?
+Can one at least handle the special case $\gamma = \sqrt{8/3}$ (where the answer should be $4$, by analogy to discrete random triangulations; see e.g.\ \cite{MR2013797})? {\it Update: This question is settled in the case $\gamma = \sqrt{8/3}$, in light of the above-mentioned equivalence between the $\sqrt{8/3}$-LQG sphere and the Brownian map.
+In that case, the Hausdorff dimension is indeed $4$.
+For general $\gamma$, there is a Hausdorff dimension conjecture due to Watabiki \cite{watabiki1993analytic}, which has found some support in recent simulations \cite{2014NuPhB.889..676A}.
+This conjecture is further explained and discussed in \cite{ms2013qle}.}

 \item Let $h^\eps$ be projections of $h$ onto the space of functions that are piecewise linear on an $\eps$-edge-length triangular lattice (or alternatively, mollifications of $h$ obtained by convolving with a bump function supported on a disc of radius $\eps$).
 Do the flow lines of $e^{ih^\eps/\chi}$ converge in law to SLE curves (AC geometry flow lines) as $\eps \to 0$?
 If so, this would extend the main result of \cite{MR2486487} to $\kappa \not = 4$.
 Do the other results of \cite{MR2486487, SchrammSheffieldGFF2} for $\kappa = 4$ extend to $\kappa \not = 4$?